-Each cultivation site and the processing building will have a comprehensive digital video surveillance system.
+Each cultivation site will have a comprehensive digital video surveillance system.
 Each camera will have the following specifications:

-- minimum resolution of 1280 x 720 pixels - digitally record continuously 24 hours per day and at a minimum of 30 frames per second, color. - exterior cameras shall be waterproof, I-66 minimum. - interior cameras shall be moisture proof. - display the current date and time of recorded events

-- interior cameras shall have motion sensors that activates the camera when motion is detected. - sufficient lighting shall be provided to illuminate the camera's field of vision - thermal (infra-red) motion sensing technology shall be use for perimeter fencing.
+- minimum resolution of 1080 pixels - digitally record continuously 24 hours per day and at a minimum of 30 frames per second, color. - exterior cameras shall be waterproof, I-66 minimum. - interior cameras shall be moisture proof. - display the current date and time of recorded events - interior cameras shall have motion sensors that activates the camera when motion is detected. - sufficient lighting shall be provided to illuminate the camera's field of vision - thermal (infra-red) motion sensing technology shall be use for perimeter fencing.